Red carpet: Other colors

 Adam Jones of the Baltimore Orioles jogs down an orange carpet on Opening Day at Camden Yards in 2018.
 Orange is the team's primary color.

 Carpeting in other colors may replace red in some instances to honor a certain cause, such as a "green carpet" to promote environmental awareness; or, for a sponsored event, the sponsor's logo colors, such as the Nickelodeon Kids' Choice Awards, which uses an orange carpet to match the network's primary imaging color; The MTV Video Music Awards have similarly varied, with some editions having used black (2022), white (2016), and blue (2017) carpets.

 In 2019, the premiere of the film Detective Pikachu (2019) used a yellow carpet to match the color of its title character Pikachu.
 The premiere of Sonic the Hedgehog (2020) used a blue carpet to match its namesake character.

 At the 95th Academy Awards in 2023, the organizers chose a different champagne color for the first time since the red carpet was introduced, as part of an attempt to better reflect a "day event into the night".

 The Jeopardy!
 Honors event, which was held annually since Season 39 on the eve of the Tournament of Champions, featured a blue carpet, in order to match the color of its background used during clues and dollar amounts shown on the clue board, from inside the Alex Trebek Stage at Sony Pictures Studios.

 Phrases

 More generally, "red carpet treatment" and "rolling out the red carpet" usually refer to any special efforts made in the interests of hospitality.

-Airline lounges

-United Airlines operates a series of airport lounges at major airports that were formerly known as "Red Carpet Clubs".